Odyssey Interactive Limited

-The Supplier licences use of the Service to the Customer on the basis of this Agreement.
-This Agreement does not transfer any ownership in the Service or related software and documentation to the Customer.
+The Supplier licences use of the Services to the Customer on the basis of this Agreement.
+This Agreement does not transfer any ownership in the Services or related software (including the Software) and documentation to the Customer.

-- BY ACCESSING THE SERVICE THE CUSTOMER ALSO AGREES TO THE SUPPLIER’S ACCEPTABLE USAGE POLICY WHICH CAN BE FOUND AT www.interactsoftware.com/terms.
+- BY ACCESSING THE SERVICE THE CUSTOMER ALSO AGREES TO THE SUPPLIER’S ACCEPTABLE USAGE POLICY (Appendix 2)

 1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 “Affiliate” any entity that directly or indirectly controls, is controlled by, or is under common control with another entity.
 Control means the beneficial ownership of more than 50% of the issued share capital of a company or the legal power to direct or cause the direction of the general management of the company, and controls, controlled and the expression change of control shall be construed accordingly.

 “Authorised Persons” the persons or categories of persons that the Customer authorizes to give the Supplier personal data processing instructions as identified in Part 2 of Appendix 3 and as updated in writing from time to time.

 “Authorised Users“: those users of the Customer who are registered by the Customer to use the Services.

 “Authorised User Subscriptions“: the Authorised User subscriptions purchased by the Customer at the Effective Date together with any purchased pursuant to clause 3.1 which entitle Authorised Users to access the Services in accordance with this Agreement.

 “Browser Requirements” means the requirements relating to internet browsers supported by the Software as updated by the Supplier from time to time, the current version of which is set out in Appendix 5.